 Do your research so you can find the best, affordable college for you.
 Compare the average tuition prices and fees at universities, ask for all the specific fees that you’ll be expected to pay, and make sure you really understand what your bill will be.
 It may be smart to talk to staff members at the universities you’re interested in so you can really understand any program or college fees you may have to pay.

 WGU is one of the most affordable universities in the country.
-WGU only charges tuition per six months, which is longer than most other college terms.
+WGU only charges tuition per six-month term, which is longer than most other college terms.
 This means you’re getting more bang for your buck.
 If you’ve been searching for an affordable university, WGU could be the perfect fit for you.

 College costs are rising, but that doesn’t mean that it’s out of your reach.
 You can do your part to find and pay for the perfect university for you.